-- Identification of the number of sworn officer positions (both full-time and part-time) funded in the agency's budget with local or other non-COPS Office funding during each fiscal year as of the threshold review date (please note that this may include vacant but funded positions). - Identification of the current number of vacancies among the agency's locally-funded sworn personnel, the dates on which the positions were vacated, whether the agency intends to fill the vacancies, and the steps, if any, which have been taken to fill the vacancies. - Provision of supporting documentation from the time the reduction-in-force occurred indicating the reason(s) for the reduction-in-force (examples of supporting documentation may include minutes from council meetings, budget directives, contemporaneous memoranda, etc.). - Identification of the number of COPS Office-funded officers the agency currently employs. - Documentation regarding whether other local departments in the city/township have experienced similar manpower or budget reductions for the same reasons as the PD. - Letters from the agency's government executive and law enforcement executive explaining the reduction-in-force and addressing whether the reduction-in-force was unrelated to the receipt of the COPS Office CHP funding and therefore would have occurred even in the absence of the CHP grant. - Provision of a request to continue implementing all applicable COPS Office grants (identifying which grants are in place) despite the reduction-in-force.
+- Identification of the number of sworn officer positions (both full-time and part-time) funded in the agency's budget with local or other non-COPS Office funding during each fiscal year as of the threshold review date (please note that this may include vacant but funded positions). - Identification of the current number of vacancies among the agency's locally funded sworn personnel, the dates on which the positions were vacated, whether the agency intends to fill the vacancies, and the steps, if any, that were taken to fill the vacancies. - Provision of supporting documentation from the time the reduction in force occurred indicating the reason(s) for the reduction in force (examples of supporting documentation may include minutes from council meetings, budget directives, contemporaneous memoranda, etc.). - Identification of the number of COPS Office-funded officers the agency currently employs. - Documentation regarding whether other local departments in the city/township have experienced similar manpower or budget reductions for the same reasons as the PD. - Letters from the agency's government executive and law enforcement executive explaining the reduction in force and addressing whether the reduction in force was unrelated to the receipt of the COPS Office CHP funding and therefore would have occurred even in the absence of the CHP award. - Provision of a request to continue implementing all applicable COPS Office awards (identifying which awards are in place) despite the reduction in force.